Bridging Composite and Real: Towards End-to-end Deep Image Matting: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper, we propose a novel image matting model for natural animal image matting.
-It addresses two challenges in this matting problem: 1) recognizing various foreground animals with diverse shapes, sizes, and textures from different categories; and 2) extracting fur details from ambiguous context background.
+In this paper, we propose a novel deep matting model for end-to-end natural image matting.
+It addresses two challenges in the matting task: 1) recognizing various foregrounds with diverse shapes, sizes, and textures from different categories; and 2) extracting details from ambiguous context background.
 Specifically, a Glance Decoder is devised for the first task and a Focus Decoder is devised for the latter one, while they share an encoder and are trained jointly.
-Therefore, they collaboratively accomplish the end-to-end animal matting task and achieve superior performance than state-of-the-art matting methods.
-Besides, we also point out the domain discrepancy between composite images and natural ones which suggests that the common practice for data augmentation may not be suitable for training end-to-end matting models.
-To remedy this issue, we establish the first large-scale natural animal image matting dataset, which contains 2,000 high-resolution animal images from 20 categories and manually labeled alpha mattes.
-We also construct a background dataset containing 20,000 high-resolution images without salient objects.
-Furthermore, we systematically analyze the factors affecting composition quality and propose a novel composition route, which can effectively address the domain discrepancy issue.
+Therefore, they collaboratively accomplish the matting task and achieve superior performance than state-of-the-art matting methods.
+Besides, we also investigate the domain discrepancy issue between composite images and natural ones, which suggests that the common practice for data augmentation may not be suitable for training end-to-end matting models.
+To remedy this issue, we establish two large-scale real-world image matting datasets AM-2k and PM-10k, which contains 2,000 high-resolution animal images from 20 categories and 10,000 high-resolution portrait images along with the manually labeled alpha mattes.
+Furthermore, we systematically analyze the factors affecting composition quality including resolution, sharpness, semantic, and noise, and propose a novel composition route together with a large-scale background dataset BG-20k containing 20,000 high-resolution images without salient objects, which can effectively address the domain discrepancy issue.
 Extensive experiments validate the superiority of the proposed methods over state-of-the-art methods.
 We believe the proposed matting method and composition route will benefit the research for both trimap-based and end-to-end image matting.
-Moreover, the proposed dataset can provide a testbed to study the matting problem including the domain discrepancy issue.
+Moreover, the proposed datasets can provide a test bed to study the matting problem regarding the domain discrepancy issue.